GildedPleb/hab-guide/src/pages/poc.md

 for all such services to becoming reliably income producing without sacrifices to privacy, autonomy, or sovereignty.
-HAB Nodes empower sovereign plebs at the edge of the network with the most advanced datacenter tech which was formerly only meaningful at the center at the center of the cloud.
+HAB Nodes empower sovereign plebs at the edge of the network with the most advanced datacenter tech which was formerly only meaningful at the center of the cloud.

 Hopefully no other HAB Nodes look like the Ionico Base Node (_or costs as much_), indeed, this node is not without its problems, but a HAB Node, in all